 Once you have identified the college-level knowledge and skills you possess and the subject or content areas to which you think they are related, you are ready to identify an actual college course description.
 This is an important step in the process because it will help you to identify what you must demonstrate to prove that you possess college-level knowledge.
 There are several ways to locate a college course description:

-- Browse the College's Registration Bulletin to determine if there is a standard PLA course which best reflects your knowledge.
+- Browse the College's Registration Bulletin to determine if there is an existing course that best reflects your knowledge.

 - Search through the College’s online course directory to locate a course description that can be used to develop an individualized PLA course.
 In addition, you may search for a course from other regionally accredited colleges and universities.
 You can find catalogs and course descriptions for most colleges and universities on their web sites.
 If you select a course from an institution other than Thomas Edison State College, the school must be regionally accredited, the course you select must be represented in semester or credit hours (not quarter hours), and the course description should be no more than two years old.

-Thomas Edison State College will determine how many credit hours will be assigned to the individualized PLA course you hope to take.
-With a course description from outside the College, the number of credit hours assigned by the college whose course description you are submitting might not match the number of credit hours assigned to Thomas Edison State College.
-Most PLA courses will be assigned three (3) credits.
-Students CANNOT earn college credit through the PLA process for the following types of courses: physical education activity courses, field experiences, student teaching, cooperative study, practicum courses, internships, senior seminars, independent study, or lab courses not accompanied by related theory courses.
+Thomas Edison State College will determine how many credit hours will be assigned to the individualized portfolio course you hope to take.
+Most portfolio courses will be assigned three (3) credits.
+If you use a course description from outside the College, the number of credit hours assigned by the college whose course description you are submitting might not match the number of credit hours assigned by Thomas Edison State College.
+Students CANNOT earn college credit through the portfolio process for any course that must be fulfilled through direct current experience, such as: physical education activity courses, field experiences, student teaching, cooperative study, practicum courses, internships, senior seminars, independent study, or lab courses not accompanied by related theory courses.

 If you have located one or more college course descriptions, you are ready to proceed to the next step.

-Ensure the PLA course you have chosen fulfills your degree requirements.
+3. Ensure the portfolio course you have chosen fulfills your degree requirements.

-While the PLA program is a flexible and convenient way to earn college credit, students must ensure that the PLA courses they select do not duplicate another course already applied to their degree programs.
-We strongly recommend students have their academic advisor review all PLA course selections in relation to their degree programs to ensure the PLA course may be applied to degree requirements.
+While the portfolio program is a flexible and convenient way to earn college credit, students must ensure that the courses they select do not duplicate another course already applied to their degree programs.
+We strongly recommend students have their academic advisor review all course selections in relation to their degree programs to ensure the course may be applied to degree requirements.

 Describe what college-level knowledge you have learned and how you learned it.

-As part of the PLA process, you will need to write a narrative, similar to a research paper that is supported by theory or concepts.
+As part of the portfolio process, you will need to write a narrative, similar to a research paper that is supported by theory or concepts.
 This narrative should outline your learning and explain how your knowledge was acquired.
-You and your PLA mentor will determine the content and length of your narrative.
-In this way, the mentor serves as a guide as you navigate the PLA process.
+In PLA-200, you will be guided through this process.
+In the Single-Course process, you and your PLA mentor will determine the content and length of your narrative.
+In this way, the mentor serves as a guide as you navigate the portfolio process.
 In the narrative you will describe the college-level knowledge you have gained and how you gained it.
-You will also have to provide your PLA mentor with objective evidence to support that knowledge.
+You will also have to provide your mentor with objective evidence to support that knowledge.
 You and your mentor will determine what evidence and/or documentation is appropriate to demonstrate support of the learning you describe in your narrative.
 Types of evidence may include one or more of the following: